-Teachers will be expected to provide remote learning tasks.
+Teachers will be expected to provide more comprehensive remote learning tasks.
 This may include:

-- Additional reading resources. - Additional spelling practise. - Recommendations to access established online learning tools - Digital copies of any appropriate resources / worksheets etc which are currently being used in class, across the curriculum.
-These can be made available to be collected by parents / carers etc via Google Classroom/e mail. - At least weekly feedback, typically a short, written paragraph, sent to the pupil via Google classroom/email.
+- Those measures mentioned above. - Paper copies of any appropriate resources / worksheets etc which are currently being used in class, across the curriculum.
+These can be made available to be collected by parents / carers etc as necessary. - Digital copies of any appropriate resources / worksheets etc which are currently being used in class, across the curriculum.
+These can be made available to be 'collected' by parents / carers etc via Google Classroom/e mail. - At least weekly feedback, typically a short, written paragraph, sent to the pupil via Google classroom/email.

-In the event of a national or local 'lockdown' preventing traditional lessons from taking place OR the closure of their own 'class bubble'
+In the event of a national or local 'lockdown' preventing traditional lessons from taking place OR the closure of their own 'class bubble' due to confirmed COVID infection.